I’m three month pregnant right now and just into my 2nd trimester. Baby #2 is on the way!

 At this point, the doctor advised me to get an epidural so that I could get some sleep and and allow my body to stop fighting the contractions.
 Or more realistically, so that I would have at least a little rest before surgery.
 The doctor told me she would check back in two hours and if I had not dilated a certain amount, a C-section would be necessary.

-So there we were, Pat and I both exhausted from the past two sleepless nights, but I clung to the hope that all my body needed was some rest and a break from the pain, and then when I would wake up things would just start progressed and the doctor would say, “You’re 10 centimeters!”
+So there we were, Pat and I both exhausted from the past two sleepless nights, but I clung to the hope that all my body needed was some rest and a break from the pain, and then when I would wake up things would all of a sudden start progressing and the doctor would say, “You’re 10 centimeters!”

 Pat’s face was in such shock and horror.
 He was so afraid for me.
 But I held back the tears and said with half a smile, “Babe, it’s time to finally meet our baby”.